 6. Look Beyond Your Intentions

-by Jordan Harbinger, Co-Founder of The Art of Charm
+by Jordan Harbinger, Founder of The Jordan Harbinger Show

 I’d tell myself to pay more attention to how I’m perceived, despite my intentions.